An optimal test for strategic interaction in social and economic network formation between heterogeneous agents

-Section \ref{sec:application} presents two small applications of our test.
-First we test for whether nations behave strategically when choosing locations for their diplomatic missions.
-In particular, we focus on whether nations value transitivity in diplomatic ties.
-We might posit, for example, that the value of a diplomatic mission in the People's Republic China (PRC) increased for many countries after President Carter's decision to formally recognize the PRC in 1978 \citep[cf.,][]{Kinne_ISQ2014}.
-If prior to 1978 many countries had diplomatic relations with the United States, but not the PRC, directing an arc to the PRC after the US did so would generate a transitive triad.

-In a second application, we test for whether firms value indirect customers (i.e., do they prefer to sell to firms which themselves sell to many other firms).
-For this illustration we use three Buyer-Supplier networks that we constructed from Compustat data.\footnote{\cite{Atalay_et_al_PNAS11} constructed a similar network also using data from Compustat.} Specifically we look at the vehicle, computer and pharmaceutical manufacturing industries.
-Figure \ref{fig: pharmaceutical_network} plots the pharmaceutical and medicine buyer-supplier network.
+Section \ref{sec:application} illustrates our methods in the context of the Nyakatoke risk-sharing network studied by \cite{deWeerdt_IAP04} and others.
+We construct a test with power for an alternative where agents value their ability to broker transactions among otherwise disconnected agents (as in Burt's \citeyear{Burt_StructuralHoles1995} theory of ``structural holes").
+We formalize this idea using the model of \cite{Kleinberg_et_al_ACM2008}.
+This example is interesting because the form of a good test statistic is \emph{ex ante} non-obvious, but flows naturally from the \cite{Kleinberg_et_al_ACM2008} model and our results.
+The example also illustrates how test statistics need not be simple functions of the adjacency matrix or even exist in closed form.
+An extensively narrated Python Jupyter Notebook replicating this empirical illustration is available as part of the Supplemental Materials.

-Section \ref{sec:application} also reports on a small number of Monte Carlo experiments we conducted to verify the theoretical size and power properties of our test.
-Section \ref{sec:extensions} finishes with a short discussion of some possible areas for additional research.
+Section \ref{sec:extensions} finishes with a short discussion of limitations of our methods as well as a few thoughts on possible areas for additional research.

-While our focus is on strategic interaction in the context of a single network (with many agents), our results are also applicable to settings where the econometrician observes many independent games, each with a small number of players (e.g., market entry decisions by rival firms across many markets). \cite{Chen_et_al_EM2018} and \cite{Kaido_Zhang_arXiv2019} are two recent examples of attempts to extend likelihood-ratio ideas to this type of setting.
-The test we introduce below is an analogous to a score-type test, complementing these likelihood-based approaches.